Muslims in Singapore remember their faith with prayer and reflection during Hari Raya Haji, also known as the Festival of Sacrifice.

 But the most important ritual observed here is that of 'korban' (sacrifice).
 Worshippers contribute live sheep, lambs, goats and cows, which are slaughtered by a quick slit to the jugular as prayers are recited.

 This act reminds worshippers of the willingness of Prophet Ibrahim to offer up even his own flesh and blood to God.
-The animal is then cleaned and the meat carved up and distributed.
+The animal is then cleaned and the meat carved up and distributed to worshippers and the needy.

 The tradition is that the person who paid for the animal gets one-third of the meat and one-third goes to family and friends.
 As this festival is about compassion, sharing wealth and remembering blessings, the last third is usually distributed to the poor and the needy.